Clarisse Machanguana: WNBA career

-Machanguana was drafted in the 2nd round (16th overall) in the 1999 WNBA draft by the Los Angeles Sparks.
-She played collegiately at Old Dominion University.
-In 1997, Machanguana was named to the Final Four All Tournament team.
-With the Sparks, she played in 59 games in 2 seasons, starting 1 and averaging 3.1 points per game.
-In 2001, Machanguana played with the Charlotte Sting, where she played in 30 games, starting 8 and averaging 5.4 points per game.
-In her final season in the WNBA, Machanguana played with the Orlando Miracle.
-In Orlando, Machanguana played in 29 games, starting 25 of them.
-She also averaged 4.8 points per game.
+Machanguana played four seasons in the WNBA (1999-2002).
+Machanguana was drafted in the 2nd round (4th pick, 16th overall) in the 1999 WNBA draft by the Los Angeles Sparks.
+With the Sparks, she played in 59 games over two seasons, starting one game and averaging 3.1 points per game.
+On October 11, 2000, Machanguana was traded to the Charlotte Sting.
+During the 2001 season for the Sting, Machuanga played in 30 games, starting eight games and averaging 5.4 points per game.
+On April 18, 2002, Machanguana was traded from the Sting to the Orlando Miracle.
+In Orlando, Machanguana played in 29 games, starting in 25 games and averaging 4.8 points per game.
+Machanguana's 2002 season with the Orlanda Magic was her last season in the WNBA.

-Post-WNBA
+Post-WNBA basketball career

 Since leaving the WNBA after the 2002 season, Machanguana joined F.C.
 Barcelona in Spain.
 At the 2006 Lusophony Games, she led the Mozambique women's national basketball team to a gold medal.

-In 2006, Machanguana was inducted into Old Dominion University's Hall of Fame.

-Non-Profit Work
+Machanguana played professionally in Portugal, Brazil, France, Korea, Spain, and Italy.

+Non-profit work

-After retiring from playing basketball, Machanguana returned to Mozambique.
+After retiring from basketball, Machanguana returned to Mozambique.
 Local nonprofits approached her to represent them due to her name recognition and wide reach.
 Through this work, she learned more about the HIV epidemic in Mozambique.

 In 2014, founded the Fundação Clarisse Machanguana (Clarisse Machanguana Foundation), which empowers Mozambiquan youth through sport, education and health.
+In spring 2016, Machanguana began a trek across Mozambique to bring awareness to the country's HIV epidemic and obstetric fistula.

-This program From May 2016 to May 2018, Machanguana was appointed UNICEF ambassador to Mozambique in recognition of her commitment to child rights, girls empowerment, and adolescent empowerment.
+From May 2016 to May 2018, Machanguana was appointed UNICEF ambassador to Mozambique in recognition of her commitment to child rights, girls empowerment, and adolescent empowerment.

-In spring 2016, she began a trek across Mozambique to bring awareness to the country's HIV epidemic and obstetric fistula.

 During the COVID-19 pandemic, Machanguana approached the U.S. Embassy in Mozambique for aid in obtaining a scholarship to learn about nonprofit management.
-She was awarded a scholarship through the Fulbright Program.
-In 2022, she graduated from the University of Arizona with a master’s degree in global nonprofit management.
+She was awarded a scholarship through the Fulbright Program and, in 2022, Machanguana graduated from Arizona State University's Thunderbird School of Global Management with a Master’s degree in global management (with a nonprofit management concentration).

+In 2026, Machanguana's home in Marracuene, just outside of Maputo, was devastated by flooding from the Incomati River, in an event that killed nearly 300 people and displaced nearly 500,000 others.